-What is the best track surface for schools to install?
+What is the best track surface for High Schools to install?

 The most common issue with latex systems is that no matter how many lifts are initially installed, the top layer will shed and harden due to use and UV damage from the sun.
 As the sun hardens the top layer, and athletes and walkers use the track, the top layer begins to shear off.
 If you have seen a track like (picture of a worn latex track), then you can be certain that the owner of that track was not able to or did not properly follow resurfacing guidelines.
 Even if the track surfacing may not be fully worn into the asphalt, the top layer hardens with age and becomes harsher on the athlete’s muscles and joints.

 The New Way: Polyurethane Base Mat and Structural Spray Systems (BM&SS)

 Most high schools today are installing a Base Mat and Structural Spray (BM&SS) Polyurethane System.
 There are higher-level, more expensive polyurethane systems that can commonly be found at the collegiate level, but if you are looking for high-quality that won’t break the bank, the BM&SS hits the sweet spot.

 Unlike Latex systems that are installed in lifts of rubber-binder-rubber-binder, BM&SS systems mix the rubber and polyurethane prior to installation onto the track asphalt.
 This allows for a more durable bond and longer-lasting surface.